Deep priors for satellite image restoration with accurate uncertainties

 \subsection{Image restoration techniques}

 Image restoration is a well-known inverse problem, which has classically been addressed using variational methods.
-The key point of these methods, which consist in minimizing a functional composed of a data fidelity term and of a regularization term such as in \cref{eq:map_ip}, is to choose a proper regularization.
+The key point of these methods, which consist in minimizing a functional composed of a data fidelity term and a regularization term such as in \cref{eq:map_ip}, is to choose a proper regularization.
 Classical regularizations include total variation \cite{Rudin1992}, Tikhonov regularization \cite{Tikhonov1963}, and sparsity-promoting penalties on well-chosen representations such as wavelet bases or dictionaries \cite{Tibshirani1996,Elad2010,Mallat2008}.
-Recently, deep learning based methods have emerged as a powerful alternative to these classical methods.
+Recently, deep learning-based methods have emerged as a powerful alternative to these classical methods.
 Direct inversion methods, which directly learn a mapping from the degraded image to the restored image using a neural network, are widespread in image restoration.
 They commonly use convolution neural networks (CNNs) within either a U-Net architecture \cite{Wang2022,Zamir2021,Luo2023}, or a ResNet architecture \cite{Zhang2017,Ledig2017,Wang2018}.
-Generative Adversarial Networks (GANs) have been also used to improve perceptual performance \cite{Ledig2017,Wang2018}.
-Recently, transformer-based method have enabled better results \cite{Wang2022,Zamir2022,Liang2021}, as well as diffusion-based methods \cite{Lugmayr2022,Luo2023}, yet at the cost of an increased computational complexity.
+Generative Adversarial Networks (GANs) have also been used to improve perceptual performance \cite{Ledig2017,Wang2018}.
+Recently, transformer-based methods have enabled better results \cite{Wang2022,Zamir2022,Liang2021}, as well as diffusion-based methods \cite{Lugmayr2022,Luo2023}, yet at the cost of an increased computational complexity.
 Most of the above mentioned methods assume known degraded-target image pairs, where the degraded images, often simulated, may not be totally realistic.
 Therefore, a domain gap may exist when applying those methods on real-world problems.
 Blind methods, such as \cite{Lin2024,Xiao2025}, aim to jointly restore the image and estimate the degradation model.